Pay TV Satellite Dishes and Antennas Policy

 The tenant should contact their service provider to repair any damage that occurs to their home as a result of the installation of pay television facilities.

-This requirement is also stipulated in the Access Agreement between FACS and the service provider.
-If damage occurs to a building that has been centrally cabled, FACS will contact the service provider to ensure the damage is rectified as per the terms of the Access Agreement.
+This requirement is also stipulated in the Access Agreement between DCJ and the service provider.
+If damage occurs to a building that has been centrally cabled, DCJ will contact the service provider to ensure the damage is rectified as per the terms of the Access Agreement.

-In the event that building maintenance work has to be undertaken on the roof which could affect the pay television service, FACS will generally provide 7 days advance notice for the service to be temporarily disconnected.
-However, there may be occasions where FACS may need to undertake urgent repair work and little or no notice is provided.
+In the event that building maintenance work has to be undertaken on the roof which could affect the pay television service, DCJ will generally provide 7 days advance notice for the service to be temporarily disconnected.
+However, there may be occasions where DCJ may need to undertake urgent repair work and little or no notice is provided.

-In both circumstances, FACS is not responsible for any of the associated costs to re-establish the service connection.
+In both circumstances, DCJ is not responsible for any of the associated costs to re-establish the service connection.

 Installed wiring and equipment is the property of the service provider.